Eastern journey of Nicholas II: Voyage

-On 23 October, after a church service in Gatchina, the Tsesarevich went by train via Vienna to Trieste where he boarded the cruiser Pamiat Azova (Memory of Azov).
+On 23 October, after a church service in Gatchina, the Tsesarevich went by train via Vienna, Austria to Trieste, Italy where he boarded the cruiser Pamiat Azova (Memory of Azov).
 This route was selected because of probable diplomatic difficulties with the Ottoman Empire, which wanted to keep the straits of Bosporus and Dardanelles closed.

-From Trieste the expedition came to the port Piraeus, where Nicholas met his mother's brother King George I of Greece and his godmother Queen Olga of Greece, born a Grand Duchess of Russia.
+From Trieste the expedition came to the port Piraeus, where Nicholas met his uncle King George I of Greece and his godmother Queen Olga of Greece, born a Grand Duchess of Russia.
 Their son Prince George of Greece and Denmark was included into the flagship's crew as an officer.
 From Greece the Tsesarevich sailed to Port Said in Egypt.
 While his ship passed through the Suez Canal, Nicholas with his retinue travelled along the Nile, going upriver to Aswan.

-From Suez they went to Aden and on 11 December arrived in Bombay.
-Here Nicholas started a long trans-Indian trip, which ended in Colombo, Ceylon.
-In India Nicholas visited many important places, including the Taj Mahal and the Harimandir Sahib (Golden Temple) and bought numerous exotic works of art, later transferred to several Russian museums.
+From Suez, they went to Aden.
+On 11 December, they arrived in Bombay where Nicholas started a long trans-Indian trip, which ended in Colombo, Ceylon.
+In India, Nicholas visited many important places, including the Taj Mahal and the Harimandir Sahib (Golden Temple) and bought numerous exotic works of art, later transferred to several Russian museums.

 Nicholas II in Madras, India, 1890.